Nonybby/DiscordBotClient/readme.md

 Thanks to [ChrisEric](https://github.com/CE1CECL) for the source code that uses a local proxy to emulate a different version of Discord.

-This project was mainly inspired by [SamuelScheit](https://github.com/SamuelScheit) [DiscordBotClient](https://github.com/SamuelScheit/discord-bot-client), which he sadly didn't develop any further.
+This project was mainly inspired by [SamuelScheit](https://github.com/SamuelScheit) [Discord Bot Client](https://github.com/SamuelScheit/discord-bot-client), which he sadly didn't develop any further.

 And a big thank you to [Vencord](https://github.com/Vendicated/Vencord) developers for making it easier for me to create this app.